livia-ai/livia-ai.github.io/src/routes/blog/2022-04-machines-reading-metadata.md

 ## Understanding our Partner Collections

 The first step in our journey is therefore to get a better understanding of our partner collections.
 What's actually inside them?
 What information have curators added to the items as metadata over the years?
-And how can we translate all this existing knowledge - and hard work - into data that computers can work with?
+And how can we translate all this existing knowledge - and hard work - into data that computers can use to learn about similarity?

 [...unfinished... material for re-use ...]